 In contrast to mtDNA, nuclear markers do show moderately strong divergence between yellowhammers and pine buntings.
 Significant divergence was observed at the nuclear CHD1Z intron in frequencies of alleles, although alleles were shared between the species.
-In AFLP markers, there is a clear signal of divergence, although it is relatively modest compared to the amounts of AFLP divergence between other avian species pairs.
-Our $F{\rm ST}$ estimate based on AFLP band frequencies is 0.14, whereas this measurement of divergence is 0.18 between greater and lesser spotted eagles (Aquila clanga and Aquila pomarina; Helbig et al., 2005), 0.38 between white-winged crossbills and Hispaniolan crossbills (Loxia leucoptera and Loxia megaplaga; Parchman et al., 2006), 0.4 between two reproductively isolated taxa of greenish warbler [P. t. viridanus and P. (t.) plumbeitarsus; Irwin et al., 2005), and 0.42 between two cryptic species of winter wrens (Troglodytes troglodytes and Troglodytes (Troglodytes) pacificus; Toews & Irwin, 2008].
-In three of these other cases, divergence in mtDNA has been assessed and is quite substantial (eagles: 1.75% in cytb; warblers: 5% in control region; wrens: 6.2% in ND2).
+In AFLP markers there is a clear signal of divergence, although it is relatively modest compared to amounts of AFLP divergence between other avian species pairs.
+Our $F{ST}$ estimate based on AFLP band frequencies is 0.14, whereas this measurement of divergence is 0.18 between greater and lesser spotted eagles ( $Aquila\ clanga\ and\ A$ . pomarina; Helbig $et\ al.$ , 2005), 0.38 between white-winged crossbills and Hispaniolan crossbills ( $Loxia\ leucoptera\ and\ L.\ megaplaga$ ; Parchman $et\ al.$ , 2006), 0.4 between two reproductively isolated taxa of greenish warbler ( $Phylloscopus\ trochiloides\ viridanus\ and$

+P. [t.] plumbeitarsus; Irwin et al., 2005), and 0.42 between two cryptic species of winter wrens (Troglodytes troglodytes and T. [t.] pacificus; Toews & Irwin, 2008).
+In three of these other cases, divergence in mtDNA has been assessed and is quite substantial (eagles: 1.75 % in cytochrome b; warblers: 5 % in control region; wrens: 6.2 % in ND2).

 These findings lead to two strong conclusions.
 First, the two species do differ genetically, suggesting that the two species are evolutionarily significant units that have experienced some period of relatively independent evolution.
-Second, this genetic difference can be clearly seen only in approximately 10% of the genome (Fig. 5).
-These results demonstrate that estimates of genetic divergence can differ dramatically between different molecular markers, and that a small but important subset of the genome does not.
+Second, this genetic difference can be clearly seen only in roughly 10% of the genome (Fig. 5).
+These results demonstrate that estimates of genetic divergence can differ dramatically between different molecular markers, and that a small but important subset of the genome can differ markedly even when most of the genome does not.
 It is possible that the few AFLP markers that show high divergence between the species are closely linked to genes that are under divergent selection in the two species.

 These patterns can be explained in two ways.
-First, if we were to assume that the mitochondrial relationships are representative of true history, we would have to conclude that yellowhammers and pine buntings shared a common ancestor approximately $30\ 000\$ years ago ($95\%\$ CI = $14\ 000-97\ 000\$ years).
-Under this scenario, the differentiation in phenotypes and in some AFLP markers would have occurred extremely rapidly, most likely as a result of strong selection.
-This would qualify as one of the fastest known cases of bird speciation, which, in most cases, takes more than a million years (Price, 2008).
-This scenario is extremely difficult to reconcile with the noticeable divergence in plumage colour, songs, ecology, and nuclear DNA.
+First, if we were to assume that the mitochondrial relationships are representative of true history, we would have to conclude that yellowhammers and pine buntings shared a common ancestor roughly 30,000 years ago (95% confidence intervals: 14,000 to 97,000 years).
+Under this scenario, the differentiation in phenotypes and in some AFLP markers would have occurred extremely rapidly, most likely due to strong selection.
+This would qualify as one of the fastest known cases of bird speciation, which in most cases takes more than a million years (Price, 2008).
+This scenario is extremely difficult to reconcile with the noticeable divergence in plumage color, songs, ecology, and nuclear DNA.